zephchang/marx_vector/planning_doc.md

 2. Seperate file we are going to do D3.
 Fuck cytoscape.
 I hate cytoscape Fuck cytoscape. and Cola and cose and fcose and all this bs.

 Get D3 working and stuff [done]

+Do some D3 weights and see if we can get lengths in a way that makes sense